PingIDM

 validTarget

-A script used during the second phase of reconciliation that determines if a target object is valid to be mapped.
+A script used during the second phase or target phase of reconciliation that determines if a discovered target object is valid for mapping or linking.

 {